-Signage will be hung around campus to encourage proper hygiene, provide health guidelines and reminders, and relay important directional information.
+Signage has been hung across campus to encourage proper hygiene, provide health guidelines and reminders, and relay important directional information.

 Protect yourself and others

 Cover your mouth and nose with a mask or cloth face covering around others